conjurer-rich/conjurer-web/_pages/sense-share-solve.md

 Dive deeper into each stage of the framework to learn how to apply it effectively in your team or organization:

-- [**Sense It**](/sense-share-solve/sense-it): Learn how to detect the signals of inefficiency, such as delays, unclear responsibilities, or awkward team interactions.
+- [**🔍 Sense It**](/sense-share-solve/sense-it): Learn how to detect the signals of inefficiency, such as delays, unclear responsibilities, or awkward team interactions.
 Discover tools and strategies to sharpen your observation skills.
-- [**Share It**](/sense-share-solve/share-it): Understand how to visualize and communicate these challenges using techniques like team interaction modeling, user needs mapping, and independent service heuristics.
+- [**🗣 Share It**](/sense-share-solve/share-it): Understand how to visualize and communicate these challenges using techniques like team interaction modeling, user needs mapping, and independent service heuristics.
-- [**Solve It**](/sense-share-solve/solve-it): Discover methods to reduce dependencies, optimize team boundaries, and implement sustainable solutions that drive faster flow and better outcomes.
+- [**🤝 Solve It**](/sense-share-solve/solve-it): Discover methods to reduce dependencies, optimize team boundaries, and implement sustainable solutions that drive faster flow and better outcomes.

 ---